Brilliant Solutions for Repairing Walls and Ceilings

 Patch and Protect

 If your wall has a doorknob crater, instead of repairing the damage, cover up the crater with a stick-on bumper.
-These bumpers are inexpensive and sold at home centers.
+These bumpers are super inexpensive.